rashtell/WorkspaceScriptAssist-CMD/README.md

 - Administrative privileges to create and delete directories.
 - Command Prompt or PowerShell.

+## Dependencies

+- pascal-case.bat: This script is used for converting input names to camel case.
+Ensure it is available in the same directory as create-project.bat.

 ## Usage

 1. Clone or download this repository to your local machine.
+2. **Setup Workspace**: Before using the script, set up your workspace directory where projects will be created and managed.
+   1. By default, the workspace directory is set to C:\workspace.
+   2. You can customize this path by modifying the workspace_path variable within the scripts.
-2. Open Command Prompt or PowerShell with administrative privileges.
+3. Open Command Prompt or PowerShell with administrative privileges.
-3. Navigate to the directory containing the scripts.
+4. Navigate to the directory containing the scripts.
-4. Run the desired script using the following commands:
+5. Run the desired script using the following commands:

    ```batch
    create-project.cmd